Time on Earth: Release

 To bring their music to the public before the album's release, the group played together a few times before the release.
 On 17 March 2007 the band played a 2 ½ hour set streamed live to the internet from veteran musician Peter Gabriel's studio (Real World Studios) in England.
 In this performance, there were eight new songs featured, beginning with Finn's co-written piece with the Dixie Chicks "Silent House" and also including "Pour le monde" ("For the world"), "Transit Lounge", "She Called Up" and "Don't Stop Now".

 Prior to the album's release, a single was released.
 The song "Don't Stop Now" was selected, as it featured the new line-up of the band.
 The single received moderate success in the charts.
-The follow-up single, "She Called Up", released in September 2007, was not as successful as "Don't Stop Now".
+A follow-up single, "She Called Up", was released in September 2007.

 The album had a staggered release internationally across a fortnight, beginning in Australia, while the final location of its release was with the United States.
 Following the Australian release, the group performed at Live Earth in Australia, performing many of the album's songs, and also on various television programs, along with many interviews, such as on Rove and Enough Rope with Andrew Denton.
 A special live version of Crowded House performing "Silent House" was made available for Australian and UK purchasers of the album by inserting the disc into their computer and downloading the song from the internet.
 The song features the advertised album line-up, including new drummer Matt Sherrod and returning member of Crowded House Mark Hart, neither of whom were on the studio version.

 In the UK, Time on Earth became the band's highest charting studio album, debuting at number three on the UK Albums Chart with sales of 27,799.